WebView-CG/Compatibility-Data-Project/_clients/androidwebview.md

 platforms: [android]
 display_order: 2
 ---
-This is Android WebView.
-TODO description
+Android WebView is the default WebView implementation for the Android operating system.